MaliciousSHA1/MaliciousSHA1.github.io/index.md

-Our basic idea to exploit our generator of  malicious SHA-1's is depicted below, where the message block M<sub>x</sub> instructs the processor unit (archive extractor, image viewer, CPU, shell interpreter, etc.) to process Payload<sub>x</sub>:
+Our basic idea to exploit our generator of  malicious SHA-1's is depicted below, where the message block M<sub>x</sub> instructs the processor unit (archive extractor, image viewer, CPU, command interpreter, etc.) to process Payload<sub>x</sub>:

 <img src="img/payload.png" width=500/>

-This is not straightforward, due to the constraints imposed
+However, constructing such messages is not straightforward, due to the constraints imposed by

-* by the **differential characteristics**: differences (only) in the first block at predefined positions
+* the **differential characteristics**: differences (only) in the first block at predefined positions

-* by the **file formats**: 4-byte "magic" signatures at offset 0 are corrupted by the differences of the characteristic used
+* the **file formats**: 4-byte "magic" signatures at offset 0 are corrupted by the differences of the characteristic used

 The constraints prevent us from finding colliding binaries for the common operating systems: PE (Windows), ELF (Linux), Mach-O (Mac).

-However, a number of other formats are more flexible.
+Fortunately, some other formats are more flexible.

-A straightforward example is that of two colliding shell scripts, where differences are in the commented garbage, and the subsequent bytes express a condition relative to the value of those bytes:
+A straightforward example is that of two colliding shell scripts, where differences are in the commented garbage (including non-printable byte values), and the subsequent bytes express a condition relative to the value of those bytes:

 <img src="img/shell.png" width=700/>

-Note that in the above shell script, we could have included any statements inside the <code>if</code> and <code>else</code>.
+Note that in the above shell script, we could have included any commands inside the <code>if</code> and <code>else</code> statements.

 We also produced colliding files of the following file formats: **RAR and 7zip archives** (requiring a 4-byte signature, however this doesn't need